kaisenlinux/manpages-dev/category/Filesystems/sshfs.md

               directly connect to PORT bypassing ssh

        -o passive
               communicate over stdin and stdout bypassing network.
 Useful  for  mounting  local  filesystem  on  the  remote  side.
 An  example  using  dpipe  command  would  be  dpipe
               /usr/lib/openssh/sftp-server = ssh RemoteHostname sshfs :/directory/to/be/shared ~/mnt/src -o passive

        -o disable_hardlink
               With this option set, attempts to call link(2) will fail with error code ENOSYS.

        -o transform_symlinks
               transform absolute symlinks on remote side to relative symlinks.
 This means that if e.g. on the server side /foo/bar/com is a symlink to /foo/blub, SSHFS will transform the link target to ../blub on the client side.

        -o follow_symlinks
               follow symlinks on the server, i.e. present them as regular files on the client.
-If a symlink is dangling (i.e, the target does not exist) the behavior  depends  on  the  remote server - the entry may appear as a symlink on the client, or it may appear as a regular file that cannot be accessed.
+If a symlink is dangling (i.e, the target does not exist) the behavior depends on  the  re‐ mote server - the entry may appear as a symlink on the client, or it may appear as a regular file that cannot be accessed.

        -o no_check_root
               don't check for existence of 'dir' on server